 Inspect for soundness

-Mature ewes can be a good option when starting or expanding a flock.
+Mature ewes can be a good option when starting or expanding a flock, but you need to make sure they are healthy and sound.
 When purchasing mature ewes, be sure to palpate their udders

 to make sure they don't have any lumps, scar tissue, or hard

 spots, which could be indicative of mastitis.
 If both halves

 of the udder are "hard," the likely cause is ovine